wireapp/wire-server/docs/src/developer/reference/config-options.md

 ### MLS settings

+#### `setEnableMLS`

+This option determines whether MLS is supported on this backend.
+When set to false (or absent), MLS endpoints will fail without performing any action.

 #### `setKeyPackageMaximumLifetime`

 This option specifies the maximum accepted lifetime of a key package from the moment it is uploaded, in seconds.
 For example, when brig is configured as follows: